nikosportolos/ansix/README.md

 ## Examples

-You can check the [examples](https://github.com/nikosportolos/ansix/tree/main/examples) folder for samples.
+You can check the [examples](https://github.com/nikosportolos/ansix/tree/main/examples) folder for more samples.